leemason/rebound-client/readme.md

 ## Events

-Events are fired on channels, you can listen for events in the global scope, you must be listening on a channel.
+Events are fired on channels, you can't listen for events in the global scope, you must be listening on a channel.

 Each event gets given 1 argument which contains the following properties: